danielkpodo/mosh-next13-2023/notes.md

 ```

 - Seeing loading in the network tab does not impact the SEO
 - This is what the client will initially see, the server generates the page and sends it to the client, so it does not terminate the response request cycle, it will wait for the user table to render and then it will send additional data back to the client.
-This is called straming
+This is called strreaming
 - Note on a given page we can have multiple suspense on a page

 NOTE: Now if we want to show a fallback of loading on every page there are two ways to do this